rebecalvarez/liri-node-app/README.md

 ## Get Started

-Here's a quick rundom of the commands you can use in LIRI.
+Here's a quick rundowm of the commands you can use in LIRI.

 ### Get your Band Events Information